 Why is a study like REACH needed?

 No one HIV prevention method will suit everyone, nor suit everyone at all times.
 As with contraception, the more HIV prevention options available to women, the more likely one will and can be used.

-The REACH study will add to this data by contributing important information about both PrEP and dapivirine ring in African girls.
+REACH will add to these data by contributing important information about both PrEP and the dapivirine ring in African adolescent girls and young women.

 # # #

-More information about REACH can be found at https://mtnstopshiv.org/reach-study and mtnstopshiv.org/news/studies/mtn034, and about the dapivirine ring at www.mtnstopshiv.org/news/studies/mtn025; and www.ipmglobal.org.
+Click here to watch a short video about REACH.
+Additional information about REACH can also be found at https://mtnstopshiv.org/reach-study and www.mtnstopshiv.org/news/studies/mtn034.
+To learn more about the dapivirine ring go to www.ipmglobal.org/.